 Use cutting boards for food prep.
 Concrete can scratch so it pays to be mindful of grit or debris on the surface and when using kitchen tools.

-Also, avoid direct contact with acidic foods and drinks as dull spots and discoloration from etching can occur.
+Also, avoid direct contact with acidic foods and drinks and harsh cleaners as dull spots and discoloration from etching can occur.

 Removing stains from concrete countertops is possible in most cases but how depends on the type of stain.